mlabuda2/nf-tower-docs/docs/core-concepts/definitions.md

 Secrets are keys used by workflow tasks to interact with external systems e.g. a password to connect to an external database or an API token.
 Secrets are stored within the Tower using AES-256 encryption.
 Currently, there are two types of Secrets:

-- Secrets defined in a Workspace that are available to workflows launched within that Workspace.
+- Pipeline Secrets defined in a Workspace are available to workflows launched within that Workspace.

 - Secrets defined by a user that are available workflows launched by that user in any Workspace.